Locations:

 Paraneoplastic Syndromes

-Paraneoplastic syndromes are rare conditions that can occur alongside cancerous tumors.
+Paraneoplastic syndromes are disorders that can occur alongside cancerous tumors.
 Sometimes, tumors release substances that cause your body’s organs and body systems to behave abnormally.
 Or your body’s attempt to destroy a tumor can cause unintended damage to healthy tissue.
-The damage can cause the symptoms of a paraneoplastic syndrome.
+The damage can cause symptoms of a paraneoplastic syndrome.

 A paraneoplastic syndrome is a set of signs and symptoms that can occur when you have cancer.
 The symptoms develop when a malignant tumor causes changes in your body that aren’t directly caused by the cancer itself.
-The tumor may secrete a hormone or protein that affects a particular body system.
-Often with paraneoplastic syndromes, your immune system releases antibodies to destroy the tumor.
-During this process, the antibodies also damage healthy cells (autoimmune response).
+Usually, they occur when your immune system releases antibodies to destroy the tumor.
+In the process, the antibodies also damage healthy cells, causing symptoms.

 Advertisement